joaquimnet/many-events/README.md

 ### **ManyEvents.removeMiddleware(eventName, middleware);**

-Removes all handlers for an event.
+Removes a middleware from an event.

 - eventName: String
   - The event from which the middleware will be removed.